Overview of Office for Mac (for admins and IT Pros)

 Office for Mac is supported on the three most recent versions of macOS.
 As new major versions of macOS are made generally available, Microsoft will remove support for the oldest version and support the newest and previous two versions of macOS.
-For more information, see Upgrade macOS to continue receiving Microsoft 365 and Office for Mac updates.
+For more information, refer to Upgrade macOS to continue receiving Microsoft 365 and Office for Mac updates.

 Office for Mac is updated approximately once a month.
 These updates include, as needed, security updates and non-security updates, such as updates that provide stability or performance improvements for Office.
 For those users with a Microsoft 365 (or Office 365) plan, these updates can also include new or improved features.
-For more information, see Deploy updates for Office for Mac.
+For more information, refer to Deploy updates for Office for Mac.

 For information about features in the various versions of Office for Mac, review the following resources.
 Keep in mind that Office LTSC for Mac 2021 and Office 2019 for Mac don't receive new features after they've been released.
 If you want to get new Office features on an on-going basis, you should consider moving to a Microsoft 365 (or Office 365) plan that includes Office.